Other Ways to Say “Not Only”

 The phrase “at the same time” highlights two simultaneous actions or facts.

-Read This For More : 25 Other Ways to Say Nice to Meet You
+Read This For More : Other Ways to Say "Sunrise" and "Sunset" on an Obituary

 Scenario Example: